arthfl/talk_byop/byop.md

 # What is a container?

-* Containers are not a real thing (on Linux)
-* They are an abstract concept to describe the usage of namespaces and cgroups to run isolated processes
+* Containers are an abstract concept to describe the usage of namespaces and cgroups to run isolated processes

 # Namespaces

+* What you see
+* `man namespaces`

 # CGroups

+* What you can use
+* `man cgroups`

 # What is runc?